 Based in Los Angeles, Michael Turnblom is a composer, writer, singer, conductor, and music producer.
 Whether he is writing for film, the stage, or the concert hall, audiences have praised his music for its melodiousness and emotional allure.

-Michael’s new musical about immigration in the United States, The Dividing Line, is in development.
-A new podcast musical co-written with his witty late co-writer BK Wells, Buzzed, is currently in production.
-Wells’ and Michael’s “Macbeth in a Starbucks” comedy, Brewed Ambition, received 2nd Prize in the 2023 NMI Search for New Musicals, and their new musical for children, The Little Red Hen, saw its first excerpts performed this summer at the Musical Writers Festival in Dallas.
+Michael’s new musical The Dividing Line analyzes themes of division, unity, and immigration.
+His new podcast musical Buzzed, co-written with BK Wells, received 1st Prize in NMI’s 2025 International Search for New Musicals and is currently in production.
+Their “Macbeth in a Starbucks” musical comedy, Brewed Ambition, will see its first developmental stage production this summer with Lawrence Opera Theatre in Kansas, and their new musical for children, The Little Red Hen, saw excerpts performed at last year’s Musical Writers Festival in Dallas.

 As a singer, Michael has enjoyed success as a cross-genre baritone.
-He has sung with choirs and a cappella groups such as True Concord, the National Philharmonic Chorale, De Angeles Vocal Ensemble, and the Christ Cathedral Schola, with whom he is a bilingual cantor and where he has written various choral works for the acclaimed Hazel Wright organ.
-His oratorio The Atonement won the Deseret Dramatic Arts Award in 2012.
+He has sung with choirs and a cappella groups such as True Concord, the National Philharmonic Chorale, De Angeles Vocal Ensemble, and the Christ Cathedral Schola, with whom he is a bilingual cantor and where he has had various choral works performed with the acclaimed Hazel Wright organ.
+His passion oratorio The Atonement won the Deseret Dramatic Arts Award in 2012.

 Fluent in several languages, Michael is passionate about building cultural bridges through the arts.
-He enjoys working for and with Spanish-speaking communities in the greater Los Angeles area, and as a performing arts teacher he loves helping children tap into the power of music and expression.
+He enjoys working with and for various Spanish-speaking communities in the greater Los Angeles area, and he also loves helping young performing arts students at St. Timothy School tap into their confidence and power of expression.